 The Sagrada Família is the most famous church in Barcelona, receiving millions of locals and foreign visitors every single year.
 If you don’t want to wait in a long line, you should know how and where you can Book Sagrada Familia Tickets before your arrival.

-How to buy tickets of Sagrada Familia
+How to buy tickets for Sagrada Familia

 Tickets to La Sagrada Família can be bought directly from the ticket offices located just outside the monument but there are great advantages if you buy your tickets online.
 Not only you will be able to purchase your tickets in advance, but it will save you a lot of time and money.

-The tickets prices are as follows:
+The ticket prices are as follows:

 - Regular ticket: 18€ at the ticket office or 15€ online.
 Retirees pay 14€ or 11€, and students pay 16€ or 13€, respectively.
-Free entry for Children under 11 years old age.
+Free entry for children under 11 years old age.
 This ticket does not include a visit to the towers and a guided tour.

 - Guided tours: 29€ at the ticket office or 24€ online.
 Retirees pay 23€ or 18€, and students pay 27€ or 22€, respectively.
 The guided tours will be available in English, French, Catalan, Spanish, Italian or German.

 - Audio guide: 26€ at the ticket office or 22€ online.
 Retirees pay 21€ or 17€, and students pay 24€ or 20€respectively.
 There are audio guides also, available in the same languages as the guided tours are given.

 - Top Views (visit to towers included): 35€ at the ticket office or 29€ online.
 Retirees pay 28€ or 22€, and students pay 33€ or 27€, respectively.
 This ticket provides you an audio guide.

 [Note: The towers are sometimes closed to the public due to construction work so make sure to check online before purchasing your tickets.]